Readers will learn how to configure the EdgeRouter as a PPTP (Point-to-Point Tunneling Protocol) server.

 commit ; save

-In this article, we are using a Windows 10 machine as the PPTP client.
+In this section, we are using a Windows 10 machine as the PPTP client.

 1. Add a new VPN connection.